Nattawut30/Compound-Interest-Calc.-by-Nattawut-Boonnoon-SWU/README.md

 ## How to Run
 1. Install Python.
-2. Download 'Nattawut_CI_Calc_SWU.py'
+2. Download or Copy
-3. Run the file
+3. Run 'Nattawut_CI_Calc_SWU.py'

 ## Credits
 Built By Nattawut Boonnoon 770